hunter-teacher-cert/reg_assignments-SAYbaw/FinalProjectSabaughSpring22/UNIX_AWKminiLesson.md

 		/regular expression/ {action}

 As a slight diversion, I want to give another demonstration of UNIX pipes, small UNIX programs, and *regular expressions*, with a program called sort.
-Since our file is already sorted in order chronologically, we can sort our file in reverse by doing a pattern looking for all the lines that contain BOS the only team he ever played for, and piping that through sort with a reverse option.
+Since our file is already sorted in order chronologically.
+We can sort our file by home runs in reverse starting with the most hit and the year to the least hit and the year by doing a pattern looking for all the lines that contain BOS, the only team he ever played for, and piping that through sort with a reverse option.
 For this exercise, we’ll just look at Ted’s home runs, which is field 12, and the years he hit them field 1 in reverse order.
+For fun, we can add another pipe to the speech program.
+On my Mac OSX version of UNIX, it is called say.
+The idea here is to show you that all UNIX programs are designed so that the output of one program can be input into another seamlessly.

-	awk 'BEGIN {FS = ","} /BOS/{print $12 " " $1}' ted.txt |sort -r
+	awk 'BEGIN {FS = ","} /BOS/{print $12 " " $1}' ted.txt |sort -r |say

 Now back to our model.
 We can search for a range of lines that begin with the integer 1939 and end at 1942 (inclusive).
 To prove that this pattern works we’ll print the lines first (NOTE: the comma between the two reg ex denotes a range).